nicsuzor/wikijuris/cyberlaw/intermediaries_defamation.markdown

 ## Defences to Defamation

-**Video Overview by Kylie Pappalardo: [Selected Defences to Defamation](https://www.youtube.com/watch?v=YD76y1JCXnA)**
+**Video Overview by Kylie Pappalardo: [Selected Defences to Defamation](https:_www.youtube.com/watch?v=YD76y1JCXnA)**

 ### Truth

 A complete defence arises for any defamatory imputations that are true.
 Under the uniform defamation legislation in Australia, this defence is sometimes called "justification".
 To satisfy this defence, the imputations must be true in substance, though some small, immaterial inaccuracies will not defeat the defence.
 Defendants may experience evidentiary issues in proving the truth of the allegations.
 The defence will fail if a reasonable person would draw untrue inferences from the statements made.
 Under the Australian statutes, proof that a person was convicted of an offence is conclusive evidence that they committed the offence and so it will not be defamatory to make such a statement.
-In Queensland, the statutory defence of justification is available under s 25 of the //Defamation Act 2005// (Qld).
+In Queensland, the statutory defence of justification is available under s 25 of the _Defamation Act 2005_ (Qld).

 There is also a related defence of contextual truth.
 This defence applies where: (1) matter carries one or more defamatory imputations that are substantially true; and (2) the matter also contains an imputation that cannot be proved but which does not further harm the plaintiff's reputation.
 In these circumstances, the defence of contextual truth will excuse the unproven imputation.
 In other words, the force of the true imputations is strong enough that the untrue imputation does not really do any further harm.

-Contextual truth is a statutory defence under s 26 of the //Defamation Act 2005// (Qld).
+Contextual truth is a statutory defence under s 26 of the _Defamation Act 2005_ (Qld).
 There is a similar defence at common law called the Polly Peck defence.
 This defence operates where different imputations have a common sting.
 If some imputations can be proven to establish the truth of the common sting, then it will not matter that the other imputations cannot be proven.
 For example, if a publication alleges that John stole from Sarah, Ashley and Peter, the common sting is that John is a thief.
 If the allegations in relation to Sarah and Ashley can be proven, then this will be sufficient to establish the common sting and the imputations in relation to John stealing from Peter will be excused even though they cannot be proven.

 ### Honest Opinion

 The defence of honest opinion excuses any defamatory statements made that are clearly only the defendant's personal opinion (i.e. not presented as fact) and which relate to something in the public sphere.
 This defence operates to protect reviews of movies (and actors), music, and restaurants, for example.
 The opinion must be honestly held, and the defence is defeated if the plaintiff can show that the defendant did not honestly hold the opinion.
-In Queensland, the defence is available under s 31 of the //Defamation Act 2005// (Qld).
+In Queensland, the defence is available under s 31 of the _Defamation Act 2005_ (Qld).

 ### Innocent Dissemination

 The defence of innocent dissemination protects subordinate distributors (such as vendors, postal workers, librarians, or live broadcasters who do not have control over the performers making the defamatory statements) who publish defamatory material when they neither knew nor reasonably could have known that the matter was defamatory.
 This defence protects those actors that are several steps removed from the making of the defamatory statements.
 Lack of knowledge is the crux of this defence.

-Under the defence of innocent dissemination (provided in Qld by s 32 of the //Defamation Act 2005// (Qld)), liability accrues from the point at which the intermediary acquires knowledge of defamatory material.[^AUTOREPLACEDseeDavidRolphPublicationInnocentDisseminationandtheInternetafterDowJonesCoIncvGutnick201033UniversityofNewSouthWalesLawJournal56257375AUTOREPLACED]
+Under the defence of innocent dissemination (provided in Qld by s 32 of the _Defamation Act 2005_ (Qld)), liability accrues from the point at which the intermediary acquires knowledge of defamatory material.[^AUTOREPLACEDseeDavidRolphPublicationInnocentDisseminationandtheInternetafterDowJonesCoIncvGutnick201033UniversityofNewSouthWalesLawJournal56257375AUTOREPLACED]

 [^AUTOREPLACEDseeDavidRolphPublicationInnocentDisseminationandtheInternetafterDowJonesCoIncvGutnick201033UniversityofNewSouthWalesLawJournal56257375AUTOREPLACED]: see David Rolph, ‘Publication, Innocent Dissemination and the Internet after Dow Jones & Co Inc v Gutnick’ (2010) 33 University of New South Wales Law Journal 562, 573–75.